Reicharf/R-SAS.Introductory.Courses/README.md

 ## Welcome to the "Statistical Analyses with R/SAS" introductory course GitHub

 Here you can find the example datasets as well as the latest codes applied in the courses.
 Please go to the respective folder above.
+The code has more comments than the one in the course.
+Note that in addition, I am creating a website https://schmidtpaul.github.io/crashcouRse/index.html

 ### How to join a course
 Please follow these two steps to register for any of the future courses: